PixelMister/Pokengine/docs/HowTo_Guides/happiness.md

 Some Pokémon evolve when their happiness reaches a certain threshold.
 We recommend using the default evolution point of 220.

+!!!
+Note
-Note: Pokengine does not support the heavily unbalanced mechanics from later generations where high-happiness Pokémon may survive hits with 1 HP, land critical hits more often, or shake off status effects.
+      Pokengine does not support the heavily unbalanced mechanics from later generations where high-friendship Pokémon may survive hits with 1 HP, land critical hits more often, or shake off status effects, nor do we plan to.
+In older games, Happiness and Friendship were two separate things, but we just have Happiness.

 ## How to Increase Happiness / Friendship